JM233333/linux-kernel-exploration/docs/how-to.md

 - `bzImage` : The generic linux kernel binary image file, which is used to boot the kernel on qemu.
 It is located at `linux-5.15.57/arch/x86/boot/bzImage` by default.

 - `vmlinux` : This is the linux kernel in a statically linked executable file format, which contains useful information for debugging purposes, and is used to debug the kernel through gdb or other debug engines.
-It is located at `linux-5.15.57/vmlinux` by default, generated together with `vmlinux-gdb.py` in modern-version linux kernel.
+It is located at `linux-5.15.57/vmlinux` by default, and `vmlinux-gdb.py` is generated together in modern-version linux kernel.

 ---